 One issue to look out for is that the sequence should always be set before the quality scores.
 Setting the sequence will also erase any quality scores that were set previously.

-will also erase any quality scores that were set previously. :param header - AlignmentHeader object to map numerical: identifiers to chromosome names.
-If not given, an empty aend deprecated, reference_end instead alen deprecated, reference_length instead aligned_pairs deprecated, use get aligned pairs() instead bin properties bin header is created.
+Parameters header - AlignmentHeader object to map numerical identifiers to chromosome names.
+If not given, an empty header is created.